mbennett5516/Stock-search-app/README.md

 **Favorites**

 Next to the company name of any stock you search will be a star symbol.
 It will be a black outline if it is NOT a favorite, and the star will be solid gold if it is.
 If you click on/touch this star it will either assign this stock as a favorite semi-permenantly, or remove it from the favorites list semi-permenantly.
 If you would like to reset the favorites list completely, simply press/click on the 'Reset' button.
 The page will refresh with the original favorites in the dropdown/slide menu.

+**Portfolio**

+This project is linked on my professional portfolio.
+You can find it at https://mbennett5516.github.io/Stock-search-app

+**Contributers**

+I am the sole contributer on this project and I will be adding functionality to the API menu later on, adding additional news and datafrom those sources